June 5 2015

 “What we do is really focus on bridging the gap between traditional textbook learning and make the textbook come to life, the classroom come to life and bring it into reality,” Lee, who is CEO of The Green Program, says.
 “Being able to bring future engineers, future policy-makers, future architects, into the real world setting of what they can be doing in the future to make positive change down the road – that’s something that’s missing.”

-The program aims to eliminate the cycle of students lacking the experience to get a job out of college, but finding themselves unable to gain necessary experience without those jobs.
+The program aims to eliminate the cycle of students lacking the experience to get a job out of college, but finding themselves unable to gain the necessary experience without those jobs.
 The study abroad experience, when accessible, brings students “clarity” and “a broad perspective” about their future careers, Lee says.

 “I learned along the way going through this that students within STEM don’t necessarily have hands-on opportunities within arms reach every day,” Lee says.
 “We decided to make a program that can fit between winter, spring and summer breaks.
-It allows them to be able to study aboard, get internships during summer break and take summer classes so they can graduate on time.
+It allows them to be able to study abroad, get internships during summer break and take summer classes so they can graduate on time.

 Students in the program come from 210 universities around the world and 70 countries.
 Brady Halligan, the first student to participate with The Green Program as an undergraduate at Rutgers University in 2009, is now the director of strategic partnerships and enrollment.
 Halligan, 26, says he had a hard time when he was a student navigating opportunities on campus that related to his career aspirations.